 International Students checklist

-If you have already started your course, you should contact Library & Student Services via the Gateway desk located in the University Library on your campus to arrange an appointment with a member of the Disability Team.
+If you have already started your course, you should contact the Disability team via the Gateway desk located in the University Library.

 A diagnostic specialist is usually the person who tests for dyslexia.
 Student Finance England will normally only accept reports prepared by diagnostic specialists so it is best to ask about the qualifications of the person who tests you.